arkii1/arkii1/README.md

 -  -->

 ## Connect with me ✉️
-I love to get involved with the tech community.
+I love to get involved with the tech community!
 You can find me here:
 - [LinkedIn](https://www.linkedin.com/in/tommymapp/)
 - [Twitter](https://twitter.com/thetommymapp)
 - [Email](tommy.mapp@hotmail.com)

-And you follow me here on GitHub!
+And you can follow me here on GitHub!

 ## Fun facts 🎈
 - I used to be a competitive Rocket League player, and have achieved a top 10 rank on their leaderboards.